ArchieCall/AccurateSleepOld/README.md

 ***Use cases***
 * use sleep_ns() whenever sleep() is not accurate enough for your purposes
 * for example, sleep() has an average error of 1.15 milliseconds and %5 of the errors exceed 2.2 milliseconds
-* sleep_ns() has and average error rate of .000001 seconds, and 5% of the errors only exceed .000002 seconds
+* in contrast sleep_ns() has and average error rate of .000001 seconds, and 5% of the errors only exceed .000002 seconds
 * a toy hypothetical example is as follows:
   * you have a light weight drone with an onboard computer running Linux and Julia
   * Julia is monitoring various sub systems such as: ailerons, elevator, pitch, air speed, rotation, etc.